openflagr/flagr/docs/flagr_overview.md

 - **Segment** represents the segmentation, i.e. the set of audience we want to target.
 Segment is the smallest unit of a component we can analyze in Flagr Metrics.
 - **Constraint** represents rules that we can use to define the audience of the segment.
 In other words, the audience in the segment is defined by a set of constraints.
 Specifically, in Flagr, the constraints are connected with `AND` in a segment.
 - **Distribution** represents the distribution of variants in a segment.
-- **Entity** represents the context of what we are going to assign the variant on.
-Usually, Flagr expects the context coming with the entity, so that one can define constraints based on the context of the entity.
+- **Entity** represents the context of what we are going to assign the variant on, consisting of an ID, type, and additional optional properties (context).
+To evaluate constraints, Flagr uses the incoming entity context and adds properties for @entityID, @entityType, and any additional properties defined by the server configuration.
 - **Rollout** and deterministic random logic.
 The goal here is to ensure deterministic and persistent evaluation result for entities.
 Steps to evaluating a flag given an entity context:
     - Take the unique ID from the entity, hash it using a hash function that has a uniform distribution (e.g. CRC32, MD5).
     - Take the hash value (base 10) and mod 1000.
 1000 is the total number of buckets used in Flagr.